 Written By: The Green Crunchy Mother

 We are a family of five, and feeding all of us can get very costly.
-With three boys aged 16, 13, and nine to feed we seem to run out of food very quickly.
+With three boys aged 17, 14, and almost ten to feed we seem to run out of food very quickly.
 Between our regular weekly trips to Costco, grocery stores and Walmart, it adds up very quickly.
 Some weeks we spend more, even double!

 This blog post will teach you how we have managed to stretch our dollar and reduce our food costs.
 It takes dedication and patience, but it is possible.